 A final perk of Icelandair is that all of the seats had their own movie and game consoles.
 The selection of movies is the best I’ve seen on a plane and I definitely made use of the device being available.
 (Note, though, that you have to bring your own headphones or buy them onboard.)

-Things to Know Before You Book (The Less-than-Good)
+Things to Know Before Going to Iceland with Kids (The Less-than-Good)

 While we enjoyed our Icelandair experience as a whole, there are a few things to know about the airline before you book your flight.